timescale/docs/use-timescale/services/maintenance.md

 ### Upgrading to a new PostgreSQL version

-1. In the Timescale Cloud console, navigate to `Services` and click the service you want to upgrade.
+1. In the Timescale console, navigate to `Services` and click the service you want to upgrade.
 1. Navigate to the `Operations` tab, and go to the `Maintenance` section.
 1. If a new PostgreSQL version is available, click the `Upgrade` button, and confirm that you are ready to start the upgrade.
-Your Timescale Cloud service is unavailable for use until the upgrade is complete.
+Your Timescale service is unavailable for use until the upgrade is complete.
 1. When the upgrade is finished, your service automatically resumes normal operations.
 If the upgrade is unsuccessful, the service returns to the state